-- (b) under its ICAAP the bank identifies and measures its "other material risks" defined as all material risks of the banking group that are not explicitly captured in the calculation of the Common Equity Tier 1 capital ratio, the Tier 1 capital ratio and the Total capital ratio under the requirements set out in the document "Capital Adequacy Framework (Standardised Approach)" (BS2A) dated November 2015; and - (c) the bank determines an internal capital allocation for each identified and measured "other material risk". - 1B.
-That, if the buffer ratio of the banking group is 2.5% or less, the bank must: - (a) according to the following table, limit the aggregate distributions of the bank's earnings to the percentage limit on distributions that corresponds to the banking group's buffer ratio:
+- (a) the bank has an internal capital adequacy assessment process ("ICAAP") that accords with the requirements set out in Part D of BPR100: Capital Adequacy; - (b) under its ICAAP the bank identifies and measures its "other material risks" defined in Part D of BPR100: Capital Adequacy; and - (c) the bank determines an internal capital allocation for each identified and measured "other material risk". - 1B.
+That, if the Prudential Capital Buffer (PCB) ratio of the banking group is 2.5% or less, the bank must- - (a) according to the following table, limit the aggregate distributions of the bank's earnings, other than discretionary payments payable to holders of Additional Tier 1 capital instruments, to the percentage limit on distributions that corresponds to the banking group's PCB ratio; and

-Banking group's buffer ratio Percentage limit on distributions of the bank's earnings
+Banking group's PCB ratio Percentage limit on distributions of the bank's earnings Capital Buffer Response Framework stage

-0% - 0.625% 0%
+0% - 0.5% 0% Stage 3

->0.625 - 1.25% 20%
+>0.5 - 1% 30% Stage 2

->1.25 - 1.875% 40%
+>1 - 2% 50% Stage 1

->1.875 - 2.5% 50%
+>2 - 2.5% 50% None